 Recurve Bow vs. Compound Bow: Why Choose One?

 You do not actually have to choose between recurve bows and compound bows.

 A compound bow is a fantastic way to get into archery and bowhunting.
-Because compound bowhunting can give the foundation and amp the interest in traditional bowhunting, you can get comfortable landing a true shot and improving your bowhunting skills on a compound bow.
-Additionally, the compound bow may hone your ambition to take on the longbow.
+Get comfortable landing a true shot and improving your bowhunting skills on a compound bow.
+Compound bowhunting can give the foundation and amp the interest in traditional bowhunting.
+The compound bow may hone your ambition to take on the longbow.

 What kind of bow you are looking for largely depends on your hunting experience level and style as well as the game you are hunting.
 Bowhunting is a difficult, but highly rewarding, way of hunting.
 For the true sportsman and hunter, bowhunting can be seen as the highest indicator of skill level.